numba/numba/docs/source/cuda/cuda_array_interface.rst

 - **version**: `integer`

     An integer for the version of the interface being exported.
-    The current version is *1*.
+    The current version is *2*.

+- **strides**: ``None`` or ``(integer, ...)``

+    If it is ``None``, the array is in C-contiguous layout.
+Otherwise, a tuple of `int` (or `long`) is explicitly given for representing the number of bytes to skip to access the next element at each dimension.

 The following are optional entries:

-- **strides**: ``None`` or ``(integer, ...)``

-    A tuple of `int` (or `long`) representing the number of bytes to skip to access the next element at each dimension.
-If it is ``None``, the array is assumed to be in C-contiguous layout.

 - **descr**